 Holiday music sifts onto the sidewalks from downtown shops.
 A cool breeze wafts apple, cinnamon and pine through the air.
-Festive lights adorn shop windows and the apartments above.
-Garland gently sways overhead across city streets.
+Festive lights adorn shop windows and the apartments above as garland gently sways overhead and across city streets.
 I love this season and as I walk three blocks this evening to my destination, excitement and nervousness add to all the joy I’m feeling.
 I can’t decide which is more pronounced.

 It’s been thirty-two years since I last saw Colt.
 Colter Derrick Crissom voted best looking and most likely to succeed in our 1968 senior high yearbook.
 I wonder if I will recognize him, or he me.
 Is he married?
 I heard he married.
 Is he still?
 If he is, will she answer the door?
 If she answers the door, why should it matter?
 My heart is beating faster than I can remember and tells me somehow it matters.

 I arrive at 1591 Cambridge Street the address on the invitation to Colt’s holiday gala.
 Music and voices within can be heard where I stand staring at the door knocker that once dropped will announce my arrival, and there’ll be no turning back.
 My emotions are all over the place.
 It’s as if I’m a nervous teenager, as if the last three decades have evaporated, as if they belong to another woman in another lifetime.
 Where is she, the woman I know so well?
 She was here a mere few blocks ago, but the only sign I see of her now is in the reflection of a windowpane set alongside the door.

 Soft lights embrace the front of the house and provide a romantic glow on the stoop where I stand.
 I take a breath in and compose myself, then raise the knocker pausing as I allow my eyes to follow the branch-like etchings on the door.
 Once released I listen as its echo mingles with the gaiety inside.
 A minute passes.
 I raise and release the knocker again.
 Footsteps are coming towards the door.
 It opens.
 It’s Colt.